marcovirgolin/pyNSGP/README.md

 If you use this code, please support our research by citing the related paper(s) that applies:
 > [1] M. Virgolin, A. De Lorenzo, E. Medvet, F. Randone.
 "Learning a Formula of Interpretability to Learn Interpretable Formulas".
 [Parallel Problem Solving from Nature XVI (2020)](https://doi.org/10.1007/978-3-030-58115-2_6). [arXiv preprint](https://arxiv.org/abs/2004.11170).
 [Video](https://www.youtube.com/watch?v=V2lmbStyMGE&ab_channel=MarcoVirgolin).

 > [2] M. Virgolin, A. De Lorenzo, F. Randone, E. Medvet, M. Wahde.
 "Model Learning with Personalized Interpretability Estimation (ML-PIE)".
-To appear in EC+DM Workshop, Genetic and Evolutionary Computation Conference (2021). [arXiv preprint](https://arxiv.org/abs/2104.06060).
+[EC+DM Workshop at the Genetic and Evolutionary Computation Conference (2021)](https://doi.org/10.1145/3449726.3463166). [arXiv preprint](https://arxiv.org/abs/2104.06060).
+[Video](https://www.youtube.com/watch?v=6_sYWKz-Kuc).

 For the other part of the code used in [1], see [this repository](https://github.com/MaLeLabTs/GPFormulasInterpretability).
+For the other part of the code used in [2], see [this repository](https://github.com/marcovirgolin/ML-PIE).